Sonyaal/Robot-Animations/README.md

 # Animations – RL Robot
-This project controls a physical rocket robot using Bottango animations and browser-based control via ESP32.
+This project controls a physical robot using Bottango animations and browser-based control via ESP32.

 ## Overview